Sunday, October 24, 2021

 The company, still including the eight men from the Worm Clan, departed early the next morning and not far from the edge of the valley, heard the sounds of battle.
 Drawing closer, they found a Nergui encampment under attack by beastmen.
 Bangqiu broke the beastmen’s charge with a wall of fire then levitated above them to blast them with a cloud of steam.
 Salt cast her magic missiles and the few stragglers were cut down by Bo-Jing and his men.

-“But I think that the stranger knows her true history.
+“But the stranger... he knows who she really is.
 That’s why he wants her.”